 Evercore Wealth Management onboarding process

 For its onboarding process, Evercore Wealth Management starts by reminding investors they only work with clients who have $5 million or more in investable assets.
 If you can meet the investment threshold, the firm suggests you contact the regional investment office closest to you.
 Offices are located in New York; Minneapolis; San Francisco; Palm Beach, Fla; and Tampa; Fla.
-You can also email the firm’s CEO directly for information.
+If you are interested in learning more about wealth management firms in New York or Florida we provide a detailed list of our top options in the surrounding area.
+If you still need help you can also email the firm’s CEO directly for information.

 The firm then will match you up with several members of its advisory team to discuss your personal investment and financial goals and to explore how Evercore Wealth Management could be a good fit for you.
 If you are happy with the discussion, you then sign the firm’s investment management agreement to launch your account and transfer over your assets.